frctl/twig/README.md

 `npm install @frctl/twig`

-than open your fractial.js file and add following lines:
+then open your fractal.js file and add following lines:

 ```
 /*